Varying charging structures for translation jobs

 3 Translation rates based on characters per line

-In contrast, on the European mainland (e.g. in Germany and Austria) translation rates are usually based on line counts.
+In contrast, on the European mainland (e.g. in Germany and Austria) charging structures usually focus on line counts.
 In fact, the definition of a “standard line” is a certain number of characters (and spaces) per line (often fixed at 55).
+In Germany, there are statutory charges for legal translations.

 4 All-in/flat translation rates